DevTerrene/vertical-rhythm/README.md

 ```

 ### Borders
+Use negative margins to align elements that have a top- and/or bottom border(s).
 Aligning borders might be a bit tricky at first, but eventually it becomes second nature.

 ```
-.section {
+.foo {
-  margin-top: $border-width-m * -1;
+  margin-top: ($border-width-m * -1);
   border-top: $border-width-m solid $black;
+}

+.bar {
+  margin-bottom: ($distance-s - $border-width-m);
+  border-bottom: $border-width-m solid $black;
 }
 ```